mattia6690/MonalisR/README.md

 #### Download the Package from Gitlab

 For now this Package is in a develpment stage and therefore privatly hosted in a Gitlab repository.
+It is available only to registered group members and the access has to be granted by one of the active members of the group (see [Members Section](https://gitlab.inf.unibz.it/SOS/MonalisR/project_members) or below)
 A general way to load the package in R is provided with the following code:<br>

 ```r
 library(devtools)